-- ➤ Identify key vulnerable sectors of the country to climate change, in particular impacts on water resources, agriculture, health, coastal areas and forests. - Promote research to develop methodologies for tracking changes and assessing impacts of climate change on glaciers, river flows and biodiversity. - Assess the need for adaptation to future climate change at national and local levels, and the scope for incorporating the outputs of such assessments in relevant programmes, including watershed. management, coastal zone planning and regulation, agricultural technologies and practices, forestry management, and health programmes. - ➤ Explicitly consider vulnerability of coastal areas and their biodiversity to climate change and sea-level rise in coastal management plans, as well as infrastructure planning and construction norms. - ➤ Participate in voluntary partnerships with other countries both developed and developing, to address the challenges of sustainable development and climate change, consistent with the provisions of the UN Framework Convention on Climate Change. - ➤ Identify the most important gaps in knowledge that limit the national ability to develop and implement climate change adaptation strategies for species and ecological processes and functions. - ➤ Enhance the capacity of climate modeling in the country substantially to get clear idea on the climate change impacts on biodiversity at national and local levels.

-ria for identifying the species and ecosystems that mate change and identify their priority habitats.
+- Identify the key sectors of the country vulnerable to climate change, in particular impacts on water resources, agriculture, health, coastal areas and forests. - ∠ Promote research to develop methodologies for tracking changes and assessing impacts of climate change on glaciers, river flows and biodiversity. - Assess the need for adaptation to future impacts of climate change at national and local levels, and the scope for incorporating the outputs of such assessments in relevant programmes, including watershed management, coastal zone planning and regulation, agricultural technologies and practices, forestry management, and health programmes. - Explicitly consider vulnerability of coastal areas and their biodiversity to climate change and sea-level rise in coastal management plans, as well as infrastructure planning and construction norms. - Participate in voluntary partnerships with other countries both developed and developing, to address the challenges of sustainable development and climate change, consistent with the provisions of the UNFCCC. - Identify the most important gaps in knowledge that limit the national ability to develop and implement climate change adaptation strategies for species, and ecological processes and functions. - Enhance the capacity of climate modeling in the country substantially to get clear idea on the impacts of climate change on biodiversity at national and local levels. - ∠ Develop ecological criteria for identifying the species and ecosystems that are at great risk from climate change and identify their priority habitats. - ✓ Identify information requirements and priorities, through expert consultative processes, for long-term monitoring of climate change impacts on biodiversity. - Establish a climate change and biodiversity website for decision makers concerned with national resource management to facilitate information exchange about the actual and potential impacts of climate change and relevant policies, strategies and programmes. - In view of the multidisciplinary nature of the subject, undertake an 'All India Coordinated Research Project on Impacts of Climate Change' on various facets of wild and agricultural biodiversity. - Integrate biodiversity concerns into measures for energy conservation and adoption of renewable energy technologies with a focus on local biomass resources and dissemination of improved fuelwood stoves, and solar cookers. - Strengthen efforts for partial substitution of fossil fuels by bio-fuels, through promotion of biofuel plantations, promoting relevant research and development, and streamlining regulatory certification of new technologies. - Strengthen and augment the existing programmes and activities of the Central and State Governments relating to drylands.

-- Identify information requirements and priorities, through expert consultative processes, for long-term monitoring of climate change impacts on biodiversity. - ➤ Establish a climate change and biodiversity website for decision makers concerned with national resource management to facilitate information exchange about the actual and potential impacts of climate change and relevant policies, strategies and programmes. - In view of the multidisciplinary nature of the subject, undertake an All India Coordinated Research Project on Impacts of Climate Change on various facets of wild and agricultural biodiversity. - Integrate biodiversity concerns into measures for energy conservation and adoption of renewable energy technologies, with a focus on local biomass resources and dissemination of improved fuelwood stoves, and solar cookers. - > Strengthen efforts for partial substitution of fossil fuels by bio-fuels, through promotion of biofuel plantations, promoting relevant research and development, and streamlining regulatory certification of new technologies. - > Strengthen and augment the existing programmes and activities of the Central and State Governments relating to drylands. - Prepare and implement thematic action plans incorporating watershed management strategies, for arresting and reversing desertification, and expanding green cover. - ➤ Promote reclamation of wastelands by energy plantations for rural energy through multistakeholder partnerships involving the land owning agencies, local communities, and investors.
+- ✓ Prepare and implement thematic action plans incorporating watershed management strategies, for arresting and reversing desertification and expanding green cover. - Promote reclamation of wastelands by energy plantations for rural energy through multistakeholder partnerships involving the land-owning agencies, local communities, and investors.

-rsity concerns in economic and social
+5.5 Integration of biodiversity concerns in economic and social development

-Policies and legislations enabling proper assessments and adopting measures towards minimizing adverse impact of developmental activities are in place.
-The Environment (Protection) Act, 1986 is an umbrella act which enables Central Government to promulgate statutory notifications and rules thereunder for this purpose.
-The EIA Notification, 2006, the Coastal Regulation Zone Notification 1991 and the Notification pertaining to ecologically sensitive areas have been issued to regulate development activities (Box 9).
-To address biodiversity related issues in EIA, the baseline status of biological diversity and its components are ascertained and information on habitat resilience is also collected for assessing the likely impacts of proposed developmental activities.
+Policies and legislations enabling proper assessment and adopting measures towards minimizing adverse impacts of developmental activities are in place.
+The Environment (Protection) Act is an umbrella Act which enables Central Government to promulgate notifications and rules thereunder for regulating various activities for conservation of environment.
+The EIA notification, 2006, the Coastal Regulation Zone notification 1991 and the notification pertaining to ecologically sensitive areas have been issued to regulate development activities (Box 9).
+To address biodiversity related issues in EIA, the baseline status of biological diversity and its components is ascertained and information on habitat resilience is also collected for assessing the likely impacts of proposed developmental activities.

-Management of Coastal Zones
+Box 9: Management of Coastal Zones